ryu-qqq/AuthHub/docs/coding_convention/02-domain-layer/vo/vo-archunit.md

 **위반 시**:
 ```
-Class com.ryuqq.authhub.domain.order.vo.Money is not a record.
+Class com.ryuqq.domain.order.vo.Money is not a record.
 Use 'public record' instead of 'public class'
 ```